wp-plugins/giga-slider/readme.txt

 - Easy to use with YouTube & Vimeo videos
 - Auto-pause slideshow while videos or audios are playing
 - Auto-play videos and audios (optional)
+- Option for fade in the first slide without animating the layers
 - Unlimited layers with image, video, audio, text or custom HTML content
 - more than 60 transition effects
 - Option to set Caption for each image